solidusio/solidus/friendly_promotions/README.md

 ```

 This will create the tables for this extension.
 It will also replace the promotion administration system under
 `/admin/promotions` with a new one that needs `turbo-rails`.

-It will also create an initializer within which Solidus is configured to use this extension's `SimpleOrderContents` and `FriendlyPromotionAdjuster` classes.
+It will also create an initializer within which Solidus is configured to use `Spree::SimpleOrderContents` and this extension's `FriendlyPromotionAdjuster` classes.
 Feel free to override with your own implementations!

 ## Usage